dagraham/etm-dgraham/README.md

 Corresponds to VTODO in the vcalendar specification.

-### record
+### journal

 Type character: **%**

 A record of something that the user wants to remember.
 The userid and password for a website would be an example.
 A journal entry for vacation day is another example.

-- The `@s` is optional and, if given, is interpreted as the datetime to which the record applies.
+- The `@s` is optional and, if given, is interpreted as the datetime to which the journal entry applies.
-- Records without @s entries might be used to record personal information such as account numbers, recipies or other such information not associated with a particular datetime.
-They are displayed in the *Record* view
+- Journal entries without @s entries might be used to record personal information such as account numbers, recipies or other such information not associated with a particular datetime.
+They are displayed in the *Journal* view
-- Records with @s entries associate the record with the datetime given by @s.
+- Journal entries with @s entries associate the entry with the datetime given by @s.
 A vacation log entry, for example, might record the highlights of the day given by @s.
-They are displayed in the *Agenda* view as well as the *Record* view.
+They are displayed in *Agenda* view as well as *Journal* view.

 Corresponds to VJOURNAL in the vcalendar specification.